-Thank you for agreeing to write for Interface: a global journal for and about social movements.
+Thank you for writing for Interface: a journal for and about social movements.
 Here are some guidelines to help you develop your article.

 Themes and audience

 The basic theme of Interface is social movements themselves, rather than the issues they focus on, the forces they are up against or the kind of world they would like to see (all topics which are extensively covered in other publications).
 We take a very open view of what social movements can consist of, running from community organisation to radical theatre and from political parties to neighbourhood groups and beyond.

 As a journal, we see social movements as key knowledge producers in their own right, and we are interested in particular in reflecting and supporting this: in creating a space for research, theory and education from within social movements and in encouraging a dialogue between academic work on movements and movement practitioners (while recognising of course that the boundaries are not fixed, and that many people are engaged in both).

 We think of our audience as being both engaged and reflective: people who are concerned to have an effect on the world (whether as activists or as researchers, or both) and people who are able to reflect on their own practice (on what they do in their own movements, or on the usefulness of their own academic work to others), as well as a broader circle of intelligent and informed lay people who are not (at present) active or researching, but nevertheless interested in the topic.

 When writing for Interface, we would ask you as far as possible to bear these two emphases (engagement and reflection) in mind.
 The editor working with you will similarly be encouraging you to highlight the relevance for movement practice of what you are writing (how can this help people within movements develop their practice?) and to develop a reflective/analytic approach.